Mohit444444/ALL-DSA-PATTERN-IN-PYTHON/README.md

 # ALL-DSA-PATTERN-IN-PYTHON
-In this file has all dsa pattern.
+In this file has all dsa pattern including basics.